 Weaviate

-This section will walk you through setting up the Weaviate VectorStore to store document embeddings and perform similarity searches.
+This section walks you through setting up the Weaviate VectorStore to store document embeddings and perform similarity searches.

-Weaviate is an open-source vector database.
-It allows you to store data objects and vector embeddings from your favorite ML-models and scale seamlessly into billions of data objects.
+Weaviate is an open-source vector database that allows you to store data objects and vector embeddings from your favorite ML-models and scale seamlessly into billions of data objects.
 It provides tools to store document embeddings, content, and metadata and to search through those embeddings, including metadata filtering.

 Prerequisites